2026

 Day 3

-• How can our fasting and sacrifices make room for joy in the resurrection?
+How can my small sacrifices make more room for love?

 Day 4